MarcEscandell/ALPypeOpt/docs/Home.rst

 **ALPypeOpt** or *AnyLogic Python Pipe for Optimization* is an open source library that will allow you to create and run optimization experiments using simulations build in the AnyLogic software.
 AnyLogic is a powerful software that is used to develop high-fidelity system simulations that can represent reality in as much detail as the developer desires.

 .. important::
-    *Sequential optimization* is a mathematical field that is constantly evolving and improving.
+    *Black box optimization* is a mathematical field that is constantly evolving and improving.
 The aim of **ALPypeOpt** is to create a framework that is agnostic to the solver and facilitates the integration with as many state-of-the-art optimization packages as possible written in python.

 ***********
 Features
 ***********
 With **ALPypeOpt** you will be able to:

-* Connect your AnyLogic model to a *sequential optimization* package of your choice (e.g. scikit-optimize ``skopt``).
+* Connect your AnyLogic model to a *black box optimization* package of your choice (e.g. scikit-optimize ``skopt``).
 * **(IN PROGRESS)** Scale your optimization loop by launching many AnyLogic models simultaneously (*requires an exported model*).
 * Debug your AnyLogic models during optimization loop (*this special feature improves the user experience during model debugging remarkably*).
 * Leverage on the AnyLogic rich visualization as the optimization runs (*which ties to the previous bullet point*).